aws-samples/amazon-aurora-labs-for-mysql/docs/global/failover/index.md

 ## Failure Injection

 Although we can simulate an in-region failure with the <a href="https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Managing.FaultInjectionQueries.html" target="_blank">Aurora-specific fault injection queries</a> like ```ALTER SYSTEM CRASH;``` - in this case we want to simulate a longer term and larger scale failure (however infrequent) and the best way to do this is to stop all ingress/egress data traffic in and out of the Aurora Global Database's primary DB cluster.
-The initial CloudFormation template created a NACL with specific DENY ALL traffic that will block all ingress/egress traffic out of the associated subnets.
+The initial CloudFormation template created a VPC NACL with specific DENY ALL traffic that will block all ingress/egress traffic out of the associated subnets.
+This will essentially emulate a wider failure that will render our primary region DB cluster unavailable.

 >  **`Region 1 (Primary)`**